netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-5/README.md

 The store holds a **state** for the application.
 In this first task we want to move our data into a store, and we'll see about changing the state of the store later.

-In out `List.vue` component we have hard coded `feeds()` as a list of items that we display.
+In our `List.vue` component we have hard coded `feeds()` as a list of items that we display.
 However, this list may change as items are added, changed or removed.

 We need to move this data into a store.
 In Vue.js the store is handled by Vuex.
-So first we need to install the `vuex` component using `npm`.
+So first we need to install the `vuex` component using `npm` on the command line.

 Then you need to create a `store/index.js` in your `src` folder.
 It should like something like this: